ParaCoToUl/noarr-structures/docs/Traverser.md

 ### Parallel reduction

-Noarr provides two functions for parallel with non-scalar result (i.e. reducing to a structure, not just one value).
+Noarr provides a function `noarr::tbb_reduce` for parallel with non-scalar result (i.e. reducing to a structure, not just one value).
-Their names are `noarr::tbb_reduce` and `noarr::tbb_reduce_bag` and behave both the same (differing only in interface).
-In the following example, we use the latter to sum the rows and columns of a matrix:
+In the following example, we use it to sum the rows and columns of a matrix:

 ```cpp
 auto matrix = noarr::make_bag(noarr::scalar<float>() ^ noarr::array<'j', 300>() ^ noarr::array<'i', 400>(), matrix_data);